-In order to comply with European Union F-Gas regulations, it is necessary to leak test hermetically sealed systems with more than 6kg refrigerant annually.
+In order to comply with European Union F-Gas regulations, it is necessary to leak test Variheat systems with R454C refrigerant annually.
 The operator of the unit is responsible for seeing that this test is carried out.
-At the time of writing, the 6kg threshold means that Calorex Variheat AW600 to AW 1500 models do not need leak testing.
-The operator should be aware that this may change and amend their maintenance schedule accordingly.

 4.2 CIRCUIT DIAGRAMS